slackhq/vscode-hack/README.md

 ## Latest releases

+## v0.8.0
+- **HHVM Debugger (Alpha version)** — Launch scripts or attach to an HHVM server straight from VS Code.
+See the [debugger doc](https://github.com/PranayAgarwal/vscode-hack/blob/master/docs/debugging.md) for details on setup and usage. _This is a very early release.
+Please file any bugs at the Issues page._
+- Hack coverage check works again.
+A new icon in the editor status bar shows % coverage for the file and can be clicked to highlight uncovered areas.
+(Can be disabled by setting `"hack.enableCoverageCheck": false`)

 ## v0.7.0
 - Language Server mode is now on by default for users running HHVM 3.23 or later.
 Add `"hack.useLanguageServer": false` to your workspace config to disable it.